1coderookie/BSB-LPB-LAN_EN/docs/chap16.md

 First of all, not all of the parameters which are known by BSB-LAN are available within every type of controller.
 Certain parameters which are controller / heating system specific just aren't available.
 E.g.: specific paramaters of a gas-fired heating system aren't available within an oil-fired system.

-Besides that, if the controller has been powered on after the arduino already started, the automatic detection of the connected controller doesn't work.
-In this case just restart the arduino, so that the connected controller can be recognized by BSB-LAN.
+Besides that, if the controller has been powered on after the microcontroller already started, the automatic detection of the connected controller doesn't work.
+In this case just restart the microcontroller, so that the connected controller can be recognized by BSB-LAN.

 If still certain parameters don't appear which are available via the operational unit of the heating system, please do a query of /Q (see chapter [3.3](chap03.md#33-checking-for-non-released-controller-specific-command-ids)).
 If the desired parameters still don't appear there (reported as 'error 7' parameters), please follow the instructions in chapter [10](chap10.md).